Serbians vote for president under threat of protest

 BELGRADE (Reuters) - Pro-Western incumbent Boris Tadic and rightist Tomislav Nikolic went head to head on Sunday in a tense run-off election for Serbian president and the right to lead the struggling nation into talks on joining the European Union.

-A Tadic victory would keep power firmly in the hands of his Democratic Party.
+A Tadic victory would keep power firmly in the hands of his Democratic Party, which is trying to form a new ruling coalition to tackle rising unemployment and economic stagnation in the former Yugoslav republic.

-But opposition allegations of fraud in parliamentary and first-round presidential elections two weeks ago could cause an upset, or cast a shadow over the result of the run-off if Nikolic carries out a threat to call supporters into the streets.
+But opposition allegations of fraud in parliamentary and first-round presidential elections two weeks ago could cause an upset, or cast a shadow over the result if Nikolic carries out a threat to call supporters into the streets.

+“This time we’ll watch every single polling station,” Nikolic said after voting in the Socialist-era Novi Beograd (New Belgrade) municipality of the capital Belgrade.
+“Serbia does not deserve a president suspected of stealing.”

+Election authorities and foreign monitors found no evidence of the 500,000 votes Nikolic says were forged in the May 6 elections.
+The Democratic Party has accused him of trying to stir unrest.

+His unproven accusations will cause unease in the West, which is weighing up whether Nikolic’s conversion to the ultimate goal of EU membership is genuine.
+Diplomats say they are unsure about the substance of his policy.

+Early signs suggested turnout would be low, which analysts say will suit Nikolic, whose voters are seen as more disciplined.
+Three hours after polls opened at 7 a.m.
+(0500 GMT), turnout was 8.4 percent, 2.6 percent down on May 6.

-“After all the unfulfilled promises and corruption under Tadic, I believe Serbia needs to be refreshed and that’s why I voted for Nikolic,” voter Miodrag Petrovic, a 38-year-old marketing executive, said shortly after polling stations opened at 7 a.m.
-(0500 GMT).
+“After all the unfulfilled promises and corruption under Tadic, I believe Serbia needs to be refreshed and that’s why I voted for Nikolic,” said Miodrag Petrovic, a 38-year-old marketing executive.

-Election authorities and foreign monitors found no evidence of the 500,000 votes Nikolic says were forged in the parliamentary and first-round presidential polls.

 Nikolic’s Serbian Progressive Party says its monitors will confiscate ballot boxes and close polling stations if they observe irregularities.